NJUOPEN/Quick-Linux-Clone/qq/opt/longene/qq/README.txt

 * Replace tm2013 with QQ6.9

 * Remove unneeded drivers and executable

+* Remove pre-installed gecko, and try to use cacheed MSI file

+* Set system environment as "Windows 2008"

 ## Licence